Did you Know? List of Interesting Facts about Indians Delaware

 - Fact 10 - Longhouses were used by tribes such as the Iroquois and the Algonquian and were permanent houses and homes used by these hunter farmers.
 These houses were built up to 200 feet long, 20 feet wide and 20 feet high.
 They often had 2 storeys - a raised platform created the top storey which was ideal for sleeping.

 - Fact 11 - Longhouses were similar in design to wigwams, their frames being made with poles and covered with bark.
 Separate rooms were created in longhouses by using wooden screens and mats

 - Fact 12 - Wigwams (or wetus) are also known as birchbark houses and used by tribes of Indians in the woodland regions of Delaware.

 - Fact 13 - Headdresses: Roach headdresses (also called porcupine roaches) were worn by the men of many of the Delaware tribes.
 Roach headdresses were attached to a scalp-lock to look like a crest, with the rest of the head probably shaven.

 - Fact 14 - These Indians often used elm-bark or dugout canoes

 - Fact 15 - Face paint / War Paint: Men wore bright face paint in times of war.
 Tribal tattoos were also used to decorate their faces and bodies

 - Fact 18 - Weapons: Weapons included bows and arrows, war clubs, spears and knives

 Facts about Native Americans Delaware

-We have included a selection of trivia and interesting facts about Native Americans of Delaware which we hope will be of help with homework.
-Most of these interesting facts about Native Americans Delaware are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Native Americans Delaware and info will help you increase your knowledge on the subject of Native Americans Delaware.
+We have included a selection of trivia and interesting facts about Indians of Delaware which we hope will be of help with homework.
+Most of these interesting facts about Indians Delaware are quite amazing and some are little known pieces of trivia!
+Many of these interesting and random pieces of information and fun facts about Indians Delaware and info will help you increase your knowledge on the subject of Indians Delaware.